 Childhood obesity is mainly the outcome of an imbalance of energy between the calories spent and the calories consumed.
 On a global scale, this health condition is affected by the following factors:

-- 2The shift towards high-energy foods.These items are high in sugar and fat.
-Such foods are also low in micronutrients, minerals, and vitamins.Advertisement
+- 2These items are high in sugar and fat.
+Such foods are also low in micronutrients, minerals, and vitamins.The shift towards high-energy foods.Advertisement

 - 3Social causes that bring about childhood obesity are the following: